acordiner92/SimpleCSharpApi/README.md

 ```

 ## How to Test
-To Test this you need to open the SimpleCSharpApi.Tests project and in Visual Studio go to Test > Windows > Test Explorer and then Run All tests.
+To test this you need to open the SimpleCSharpApi.Tests project and in Visual Studio go to Test > Windows > Test Explorer and then Run All Tests.
 If the tests are not showing please install NUnit 3 Test Adapter in the Extensions and Updates of Visual Studio.